-The Company entered into the Gabbs Agreement dated February 22, 2021 with Waterton to acquire all of the assets that comprise the Gabbs Project.
-On May 4, 2021, P2 Gold and Waterton entered into the Amending Agreement to amend the terms of the Gabbs Agreement.
+The Company entered into the Gabbs Agreement dated February 22, 2021 with Borealis Mining Company, LLC ("Borealis"), an indirect, wholly owned subsidiary of Waterton to acquire all of the assets that comprise the Gabbs Project.

-Under the terms of the Gabbs Agreement as amended by the Amendment Agreement, the Company agreed to (a) pay US\$1.0 million (paid) and issue 15 million Common Shares (issued) to Waterton at closing; (b) pay US\$4.0 million to Waterton on the 12-month anniversary of closing; and (c) pay US\$5.0 million to Waterton on the earlier of the announcement of the results of a PEA and the 24-month anniversary of closing.
-Waterton also reserved for itself a 2% net smelter returns royalty on production from the Gabbs Project, of which one percent may be repurchased at any time by the Company for US\$1.5 million and the remaining one percent of which may be repurchased for US\$5.0 million.
+On May 4, 2021, the Company and Borealis agreed to amend the terms of the asset purchase agreement ("Amended Agreement").
+Under the Amended Agreement, the Company paid \$1,216,600 (US\$1,000,000) and issued 15,000,000 Common Shares in its Capital to Waterton at closing of the transaction.
+In addition, the Company was required to pay Splitter, an affiliate of Borealis, (a) US\$4.0 million on the 12-month anniversary of closing; and (b) US\$5.0 million on the earlier of the announcement of results of a PEA and the 24-month anniversary of closing.

+Borealis reserved for itself a 2% net smelter returns royalty on production from the Gabbs Project, of which one percent may be repurchased at any time by the Company for US\$1.5 million and the remaining one percent of which may be repurchased for US\$5.0 million.
+Waterton assigned its rights to the royalty to Franco Nevada Corporation in June 2023.

 The acquisition of the Gabbs Project by the Company closed on May 14, 2021.

-On April 28, 2022, the Company and Waterton agreed to amend the terms of the milestone payments under the Amendment Agreement for the purchase of the Gabbs Project.
-Under the amended terms, the Company agreed to pay Waterton (a) US\$500,000 on May 31, 2022; (b) US\$500,000 on December 31, 2022, if the Company completed an equity financing in the second half of 2022; and (c) US\$8,000,000 or US\$8,500,000 on May 14, 2023 (depending on whether US\$500,000 is paid on December 31, 2022), provided that if the Company announces the results of a PEA prior to May 14, 2023, all outstanding payments will be due on the earlier of 60 days following the announcement of such results and May 14, 2023, and if the Company sells an interest in the Gabbs Project at any time, including without limitation, a royalty or stream, the proceeds of such sale shall be paid to Waterton up to the amount remaining outstanding.
-The other terms in respect of the acquisition of the Gabbs Project remain unchanged.
+On April 28, 2022, the Company and Splitter agreed to amend the terms of the milestone payments under the Amended Agreement for the purchase of the Gabbs Project.
+Under the amended terms, the Company would pay Splitter (a) US\$500,000 on May 31, 2022; (b) US\$500,000 on December 31, 2022, if the Company completed an equity financing in the second half of 2022; and (c) US\$8,000,000 or US\$8,500,000 on May 14, 2023 (depending on whether US\$500,000 was paid on December 31, 2022), provided that if the Company announced the results of a PEA prior to May 14, 2023, all outstanding payments will be due on the earlier of 60 days following the announcement of such results and May 14, 2023, and if the Company sold an interest in the Gabbs Project at any time, including without limitation, a royalty or stream, the proceeds of such sale shall be paid to Splitter up to the amount remaining outstanding.

-On March 3, 2023, the Company and Splitter agreed to restructure the outstanding payment terms for the acquisition of the Gabbs Project, subject to Exchange approval which was received on March 30, 2023.
-As part of the restructuring, the Company entered into an amending agreement ("the Second Amended Agreement") with Splitter pursuant to which the Company agreed to pay to Splitter (a) US\$150,000 on or before December 31, 2023, (b) US\$250,000 on or before December 31, 2024, (c) US\$2.0 million on or before December 31, 2025 and US\$2.4 million on or before December 31, 2026.
-Under the Second Amending Agreement, if the Company raises, through the issuance of debt or equity, in excess of C\$7.5 million (other than flow-through funds), 10% of the funds raised will be paid to Waterton against the longest dated milestone payment and on the sale of an interest in, or of, Gabbs, the proceeds will be paid to Waterton up to the amount outstanding at the time.
+On March 3, 2023, the Company and Splitter agreed to restructure the outstanding payment terms for the acquisition of the Gabbs Project.
+As part of the restructuring, the Company entered into the Second Amended Agreement with Splitter pursuant to which the Company would pay to Splitter (a) US\$150,000 on or before December 31, 2023, (b) US\$250,000 on or before December 31, 2024, (c) US\$2.0 million on or before December 31, 2025 and US\$2.4 million on or before December 31, 2026.
+Under the Second Amended Agreement, if the Company raised, through the issuance of debt or equity, in excess of C\$7.5 million (excluding flow-through funds), 10% of the funds raised will be paid to Splitter against the longest dated milestone payment and on the sale of an interest in, or of, the Gabbs Project, the proceeds would be paid to Waterton up to the amount outstanding at the time.